jaredhared/phbackup/README.md

 2. Also, you have to add a line to /etc/crontab: `*/5 * * * *	root	/bin/php /path/to/your/www/zabbix.php > /tmp/phbackup.zabbix`
 3. After that, copy zabbix/phbackup.conf to /etc/zabbix/zabbix_agent2.d and import template from PHBackup.yaml to your Zabbix server

 ## Usage
 1. Add a SSH key of backup server to the target machine and allow backup server to login as root with key-based authorization
 2. Create a host in web interface and adjust its parameters
 3. If it is enabled, backups will run automatically

+## Usage - switches
+### Cisco Catalyst
+1. Enable aaa at the switch:
+`conf t
+aaa new-model
+aaa authentication login default`
+2. Create a host in PHbackup, with backup_cisco_switch_via_telnet as backup function

+### Cisco Nexus
+1. Enable telnet at the switch:
+`conf t
+feature telnet`
+2. Create a host in PHbackup, with backup_cisco_switch_via_telnet as backup function

+### Other switches/devices
+You can add an appropriate function named backup_xxxxxxx to the /etc/phbackup/functions.php.
+After that it will be selectable as a backup function for hosts.

+## Host groups
+Since v.
+1.6.0, host groups are supported.
+They are useful to place your hosts into subdirs inside backup directory, for example, servers by default are in the root of backup directory and switches are inside Switches folder.

 ## Pre-backup scripts
 * PHbackup supports so-called pre-backup scripts, which allows to prepare data on the target host for backup: dump databases etc.
 * Pre-backup script is a regular shell script, which will be run as scheduled by Cron daemon.
 * You can customize both pre-backup script and cron line which will run it.
 If you will check "Install pre-backup script" checkbox, script will be deployed to the /opt/ directory on target host, and cron file will be placed in /etc/cron.d/.

+## Script updating
+To update script, you need to do few steps:
+1. Update sources from Git
+2. Place script files inside appropriate directories (daemon, web interface and /etc/ part)
+3. Run upgrade.php to update database

 ## FAQ